Maria Flora Mangano Profile

 Mangano, M.F.
 (2015).
 Dialogue, as a common ground between, across and beyond cultures and disciplines – A case study of transcultural and transdisciplinary communication lectures for graduate and undergraduate students.
 In N. Haydari & P. Holmes (Eds.), Case studies in intercultural dialogue (pp. 73-86).
 Dubuque, IA: Kendall Hunt.

-as well as a book on the topic:
+as well as a book on dialogue:

 Mangano, M. F. (2018).
 Relationship as a space “in between”: A transcultural and transdisciplinary approach mediated by dialogue in academic teaching.
 Bergamo, Italy: University of Bergamo Press.